argilla-io/argilla/argilla/docs/how_to_guides/annotate.md

 The view selector is set by default on Pending.

 If you are starting an annotation effort, all the records are initially kept in the Pending view.
-Once you annotate little by little, the records will move to the other queues: Draft, Submitted, Discarded.
+Once you start annotating, the records will move to the other queues: Draft, Submitted, Discarded.

 - **Pending**: The records with no responses.
 - **Draft**: The records with partial responses.
 They can be submitted or discarded later.
 They can’t go back to the pending queue.